logicalclocks/logicalclocks.github.io/docs/user_guides/projects/jupyter/ray_notebook.md

 Resource allocation for the Driver and Workers can be configured.

-!!! important
+!!! notice "Using the resources in the Ray script"
-    The resources you will configure are for the cluster that will be created when you start a Ray session inside the Jupyter notebook.
-You can still provide extra configuration later in your code specify the resources you would
+    The resource configurations describe the cluster that will be provisioned when launching the Ray job.
+User can still provide extra configurations in the job script using `ScalingConfig`, i.e. `ScalingConfig(num_workers=4, trainer_resources={"CPU": 1}, use_gpu=True)`.
-    like to use in the created cluster for a particular task (i.e., model training) using `ScalingConfig` i.e., `ScalingConfig(num_workers=4, trainer_resources={"CPU": 1}, use_gpu=True)`.

-* `Driver memory`: Number of MBs to allocate for Driver
+* `Driver memory`: Memory in MBs to allocate for Driver

 * `Driver virtual cores`: Number of cores to allocate for the Driver

-* `Worker memory`: Number of MBs to allocate for each worker
+* `Worker memory`: Memory in MBs to allocate for each worker

 * `Worker cores`: Number of cores to allocate for each worker